 What should I avoid after receiving BexxarTherapeutic (tositumomab)?

-This medicine can pass into body fluids (including urine, feces, vomit).
+This medicine can pass into body fluids (urine, feces, vomit).
 For at least 48 hours after you receive a dose, avoid allowing your body fluids to come into contact with your hands or other surfaces.
 Avoid handling any of your body fluids without wearing latex rubber gloves.
 If another person is handling your fluids, they should wear gloves, eye protection, and a mask to cover the nose and mouth.
 Body fluids should not be handled by a woman who is pregnant or who may become pregnant.

 When cleaning any spills of bodily fluid, use only disposable cleaning cloths that can be flushed down a toilet.
 Ask your doctor or health department how to dispose of any bodily fluid spills that cannot be flushed down a toilet.